As of September 2022, we have a few places available in the following classes:

 - Other children whose parents have requested a place

-If a parent is unsuccessful in applying for a place they can appeal to an independent committee.
+If a parent/carer is unsuccessful in applying for a place they can appeal to an independent committee.
+We do have a successful track record in supporting parents/carers with appeals at the appeals hearings.

-The Headteacher and Governors will manage all requests for delayed and/or part-time admission as we manage other parental requests, balancing the needs of the child and the wishes of the parent(s) with the school’s capacity to accommodate those needs and wishes.
+The Head Teacher and Governors will manage all requests for delayed and/or part-time admission as we manage other parental requests, balancing the needs of the child and the wishes of the parent(s)/carer(s) with the school’s capacity to accommodate those needs and wishes.

 Further information and guidance for parents can be found at Derbyshire County Council’s website.